Basic Data Transfer

 __aicore__ inline void DataCopy(const GlobalTensor<T>& dst, const LocalTensor<T>& src, const DataCopyParams& repeatParams)

-• Local Memory -> Local Memory, supporting the scenario where the data types of the source and destination operands are different.
+• Local Memory -> Local Memory: supporting different data types for source and destination operands

 1